rhodey/bhr/README.md

 bhr main.js index.html assets/ -o dist/bundle.js -p 8080 --https your.prod.server:443/api
 ```

-You can also specify a command to run whenever any of the watched paths change
+You can also specify a command to run when any of the watched paths change
 ```
 bhr main.js index.html assets/ -o dist/bundle.js -c "npm run something"
 ```